riohot/courses/2306_CS50_Harvard/W3_Arrays/shorts/commandline-args.md

 }

-These two special arguments enable you to know what data the user provided at teh command line and how much data they provided,
+These two special arguments enable you to know what data the user provided at the command line and how much data they provided,

 - Argument COUNT - argc
   -- (can be named anything)